kroxylicious/kroxylicious-junit5-extension/DEV_GUIDE.md

 ```

 You'll see an API response.
 If the service_timeout change is effective, the socat
-will continue indefinitely.
+will continue for three minutes.
 If `socat` terminates after about 10 seconds, the workaround
 has been applied ineffectively.